alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

 }
 ```

 Now, you might ask, "Why didn't we just put the triplets into a hash in the first place?"
 That's a fine idea, and maybe next time we see similar code, we will.
 But a major point of refactoring is to help you see things that are not immediately obvious, or are apparent only in hindsight.
+Also, tiny refactorings are more difficult to mess up than large ones -- and easier to revert -- so even if you think you know where you are going, it's often better to go the long way, rather than try to jump directly there.

 You might also ask, "Where are the unit tests?" **Good question!** In fact, in this very video series, I made a stupid mistake in each of the last two steps -- using `for..in` instead of `for..of`, and then forgetting to use `Object.values` to get the triplets.
 If I had been running my tests, they would have told me, "Whoa, Nelly!"
-And if I'm using version control, I can easily revert to a recent known good version (or "green build") and try again.
+And if I'm using version control -- and making a commit after each successful refactoring step -- I can easily revert to a recent known good version (aka "green build") and try again.